On the Lie noncommutative integrability: Conclusion

 \section{Conclusion}

-The following formulation of the integrability theorem attributed to Lie can be found in modern literature \cite{grab,grab2,koz}:\\ \textit{" If $n$ vector fields, $X_1,\ldots,X_n$, which are linearly independent at each point of an open set $U\in\mathbb R^n$, span a solvable Lie algebra and satisfy $[X_1, X_i ] =\lambda_i X_1$ with $\lambda_i \in\mathbb R$, then $X_1$ is integrable by quadratures in $U$."} \\ In his works Lie used the term integrable groups instead of solvable ones.
-We suppose only that the authors in \cite{grab, grab2, koz} simply shortened the full sentence, "integrable by quadratures using the Lie reduction method", when interpreting the Lie ideas and forget that Lie always assumes the existence of a non-zero Jacobian (invariant measure) describing the change of variables according to the ideas of Pfaff and Jacobi.
+The following formulation of the integrability theorem attributed to Lie can be found in modern literature \cite{grab,grab2,koz}:\\ \textit{" If $n$ vector fields, $X_1,\ldots,X_n$, which are linearly independent at each point of an open set $U\in\mathbb R^n$, span a solvable Lie algebra and satisfy $[X_1, X_i ] =\lambda_i X_1$ with $\lambda_i \in\mathbb R$, then $X_1$ is integrable by quadratures in $U$."} \\ We suppose only that the authors in \cite{grab, grab2, koz} simply shortened the full sentence, "integrable by quadratures using the Lie reduction method", when interpreting the Lie ideas and forget that Lie always assumes the existence of a non-zero Jacobian (invariant measure) describing the change of variables according to the ideas of Pfaff and Jacobi.

-In this note we try discuss original Lie's idea about construction of differential equations starting with known groups of infinitesimal transformations with Jacobi multiplier $M=\Delta^{-1}$.
-We present the Lie calculations on category I groups of transformations which yields, for instance, the Darboux-Brioschi-Halphen integrable system associated with simple non-solvable algebra $sl(2,R)$.

-Using modern AI technologies we can generate other examples of integrable differential equations in $\mathbb R^n$, $n=3,4,5$ for a suitable time.
-We do not discuss the classification of the invariant differential equations obtained by AI or the classification of corresponding realisations of the real Lie algebras in the space of vector fields.
-It could be done using continuous and discrete symmetries of Euclidean space.
-Modern computer technologies can do this on their own.
+In this note we briefly remind some Lie results on noncommutative integrability both in term of infinitesimal transformations and in term of characteristic functions which give rise to the Lie function group.
+We demonstrate that for some complete integrable systems, first integrals are defined globally, whereas vector fields are only defined locally and it is necessary to use Lie's theory of characteristic strips.
+Conversely, for other systems, vector fields are defined globally while first integrals are defined only locally.
+Of course, there is also a third class of integrable systems having only local first integrals and local vector fields, since the definition of complete integrability has a local origin.